piyushpal420/zshell/README.md

 gcc test.c -lreadline -lcurses
 ```

-#### This line adds linkage with the GNU Readline library.
-I have made use of readline() and add_history() functions,which are part of the readline library, which cannot be used without linking it during compilation.
+> This line adds linkage with the GNU Readline library.
+I have made use of readline() and add_history() functions, which are part of the readline library, which cannot be used without linking it during compilation.
 ---

 ## 🛠️ Technologies Used